nearprotocol/stakewars/challenges/challenge001.md

 ## Acceptance Criteria

 1. Generate your wallet
+2. Lock your staking pool
-2. Deploy your NEAR node
+3. Deploy your NEAR node
-3. Configure your Staking Pool
+4. Configure your Staking Pool

 ## 1.Generate your wallet